waldhacker/ext-plausibleio/README.md

 #### Time Frames

-Comma-separated list of available selectable time frames within the dashboard widgets - see [https://plausible.io/docs/stats-api#time-periods](https://plausible.io/docs/stats-api#time-periods) for possible options ("custom" is currently not available).
+Comma-separated list of available selectable time frames within the dashboard widgets - see [https://plausible.io/docs/stats-api#time-periods](https://plausible.io/docs/stats-api#time-periods) for possible options (`custom` is currently not available).

 #### Default Time Frame

 The time frame to use initially when rendering the widgets.

-###Advanced configuration
+### Advanced configuration

 #### Service.yaml